taprosoft/llm_finetuning/README.md

 ### Quantization with GPTQ

 To convert normal HF checkpoint go GPTQ checkpoint we need a conversion script.
-See https://github.com/qwopqwop200/GPTQ-for-LLaMa for more information.
+See [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) and [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) for more information.

 ### Benchmarking